 Top 3 Reasons Why Salespeople Lose Sales

-You can boost sales for 2020 by helping your sales team excel during the sales process and sell more vehicles.
+You can boost sales by helping your sales team excel during the sales process and sell more vehicles.
 However, before identifying how to help your sales team bounce back from lost sales, let’s look at some common reasons why sales are lost.

 Lack of Follow Up

 Following up sounds like a basic factor in the sales process.
 Yet, when your sales team fails to effectively follow up with a lead, they will likely lose the customer to your competition.

 Of course, pestering a lead with too many calls, emails, and texts can backfire and make the salesperson lose a sale as well.
 It’s important to find that perfect balance to follow up the right way.

 Sales are lost when people do not take the time to understand different personalities and why customers act the way they do.
 Consider the following types of customers:

 - The customer who is always looking for a sale and won’t pay full price